PedoPot/PedoDoc/PedoHunter/README.md

 sequenceDiagram
     PedoConnector->>PedoController: Received a <br/>new message
     activate PedoController
-    PedoController->>DataBase: Save the new message in <br/>the conversation history PedoController->>+PedoHunter: Send conversation history
+    PedoController->>PedoStocker: Save the new message in <br/>the conversation history PedoController->>+PedoHunter: Send conversation history
     deactivate PedoController
     PedoHunter-->>-PedoController: Send a response
     activate PedoController
-    PedoController->>DataBase: Save the response in <br/>the conversation history PedoController-->>PedoConnector: Send the response <br/>to the message deactivate PedoController
+    PedoController->>PedoStocker: Save the response in <br/>the conversation history PedoController-->>PedoConnector: Send the response <br/>to the message deactivate PedoController
 ```